journeyman electrician practice test

 • A government-issued photo ID

-• Payment of an examination fee
+• Payment for the application or examination fee

 What’s on the Journeyman Electrician Exam?